Recollections: A Long Walk

 “Yes!
 My mother’s cousins!”

-“Zejlko is a my friend.
+“Zejlko is a my good friend.
 He has been expecting you all summer.
 Why are you staying here?”

 Within thirty minutes, Zejlko had come to claim me and I was installed in the guest room of an apartment that was essentially a part of the city wall.

 Niko was about ten at the time.
-He was overweight, sputtered, yelled, whined, and was – like me – an only child.
+He was overweight, and he sputtered, yelled, whined, and was – like me – an only child.
 I tried very hard to like him.
 I don’t remember succeeding.
 Maria was a worrier, fussy, emotional, and a chatterbox.
-She was a fabulous cook, so I liked her better.
+She was also a fabulous cook, so I liked her better.
 Her husband Miho was a man of infinite patience and calm.
 I thought him a saint.

-Being American, I imagined a full restoration of the selo and conversion into a heritage hotel.
+Still, in my American way, I imagined a full restoration of the selo and conversion into a heritage hotel.
 Being me I shared the dream with everyone, and never did a thing about it.
 Well, my language skills that trip were pretty slight, so describing my developer’s vision was unlikely to convince, anyhow.

 And all that while, Veronika, Pero’s mother, carried five liter jugs of water down from a well high enough on the mountain that the water wasn’t brackish from infiltration of the sea.
 It was still slightly too mineral for good dental health, however, and was used mainly for cooking and washing.
 Water and rock shaped their lives.

 When I returned three years later, the ferry had stopped running and Zejlko took me by car.
-We arrived very late.
+We arrived late.
 The whole family was in Veronika’s kitchen to greet me.
 I had not spoken a word of Croatian in three years (Zejlko spoke English) and was groggy from travel.
 People asked lots of questions.
 I answered them.
 About a half hour into the conversation, someone remarked how much my Croatian had improved, and they were right.

 “It was a struggle for us before, we’re glad you’ve been studying.”